How to install a SIM Card?

 Yes, I counted the time.
-This inspired me to write a post and show you exactly how you can install and the SIM card, in less than 12 minutes, as a DIY.
-No strings attached, let’s get into it.
+This inspired me to write a post and show you exactly how you can install the SIM card, in less than 12 minutes, as a DIY.
+No strings attached.
+Let's get into it.

-From switching to a different carrier to fitting a SIM to a new phone could be complex, at times.
-Phones are complex, albeit.
-However, this guide will ease your SIM installation tantrums, issues – or – whatsoever.
+Switching to a different carrier to fitting a SIM to a new phone could sometimes be complex.
+Phones are complex albeit.
+However, this guide will ease your SIM installation tantrums, issues - or - whatsoever.

-So, the installation of a sim is dependent upon the type of phone you have, the model type, the manufacturer, the location, the SIM size.
+So, the installation of a sim depends upon the phone type you have, the model type, the manufacturer, the location, and the SIM size.

-For instance, other than iPhones and Galaxy S8, most other phones have their SIM card located behind their battery or next to it.
-The backpack could be removed using your finger-nail or anything that doesn’t harm your phone.
+For instance, other than iPhones and Galaxy S8, most other phones have their SIM card behind their battery or next.
+The backpack could be removed using your fingernail or anything that doesn't harm your phone.

 What about S8 or iPhones and other latest devices?
-Let’s unlock this little mystery.
-You have to peep into a small hole that has the small access tray.
+Let's unlock this little mystery.
+You have to peep into a small hole with a small access tray.
 It is released by pushing in a tool like a paper clip or a similar SIM-eject tool.

-It’s easy.
-Let’s move onto the kind of SIM card you need.
-SIM cards are allocated to different devices and therefore, it comes in various sizes.
+It's easy.
+Let's move on to the kind of SIM card you need.
+SIM cards are allocated to different devices and come in various sizes.